tamaragevorgyan/gettyimages-api/README.md

 POST	| Used for creating resources, or performing custom actions.
 PUT	| Used for replacing resources or collections.
 For PUT requests with no body attribute, be sure to set the Content-Length header to zero.
 DELETE	| Used for deleting resources.

-### HTTP Redirects

-Connect uses HTTP redirection where appropriate.
-Clients should assume that any request may result in a redirection.
-Receiving an HTTP redirection is not an error and clients should follow that redirect.
-Redirect responses will have a `Location` header field which contains the URI of the resource to which the client should repeat the requests.
-Connect currently uses [`302 Found`](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.3.3) and [`303 See Other`](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.3.4) for redirects.

 ### Parameters